movesthatmatter/.github/profile/README.md

-# Welcome to Moves That Matter
+# What is [Moves That Matter].io

+We are the Tech branch of the [Moves That Matter](https://movesthatmatter.org) organization.
+We believe un Open Source and #sacredtech.
+Here to do our part in the upcoming changes.
+See the [Moves That Matter].org [Manifesto](https://www.movesthatmatter.org/manifesto).

-We are a team of passionate indi-preneurs specializing in building web and mobile applications, (turn-based) games and Open-Source projects.
+Over the years we specialized in building web and mobile applications, turn-based games like chess.
 We mostly work with Javascript/Typescript, React & React Native, NextJS and other amazing technologies in the Javascript ecosystem.

-## Our latest projects:
+## What we built:

-### Movex - Serverless real-time data sharing infrastructure for frontend developers!
+### Movex (Open-Source) - Serverless real-time data sharing infrastructure for frontend developers!

 <a href="https://github.com/movesthatmatter/movex">
   <picture width="500">